4 Intriguing Healthcare Careers for Introverts to Consider

 Did one of these options stand out to you in particular?
 Learn more about what opportunities lie ahead in these four careers:

-- What is a medical lab tech and what is their role in healthcare?
-Learn more about these behind-the-scenes professionals with our article, “What Does a Medical Lab Technician Do?
-(A Closer Look.)”
+- Could a career in the lab be in your future?
+Learn more about these behind-the-scenes professionals with our article “What Does a Medical Lab Technician Do?
+(A Closer Look).”

 - Did the surgical technologist role sound interesting?
-Check out our article, “6 Reasons for Becoming a Surgical Tech in 2019 and Beyond.”
+Check out our article “6 Enticing Reasons Why Becoming a Surgical Technologist Is Worth It.”

-2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed July, 2019] www.bls.gov/ooh/.
-Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [information accessed March 2022] www.bls.gov/ooh/.
 Employment conditions in your area may vary.